Yang Hucheng: Taiwan

 The Kuomintang remained scatheful towards Yang, calling him a "treasonous criminal".
-When Yang's grandson Yang Han (杨瀚) wrote to Lien Chan and Ma Ying-jeou in 2005 and 2006 seeking rehabilitation to Yang's name, the director of the Kuomingtang History Committee responded, "Zhang and Yang, being ROC generals, not only failed to proactively quell communists, but abducted the leader through abnormal methods.
+When Yang's grandson Yang Han (杨瀚) wrote to Lien Chan and Ma Ying-jeou in 2005 and 2006 seeking rehabilitation to Yang's name, the director of the Kuomintang History Committee responded, "Zhang and Yang, being ROC generals, not only failed to proactively quell communists, but abducted the leader through abnormal methods.
 Such actions are almost coup d'état, and would be punished even in today's China, thus will not be tolerated, let along the so-called question of 'rehabilitation'."
 The director of the KMT Central Committee's Mainland Affair Bureau and former deputy secretary-general, Chang Jung-kung (張榮恭), however stated that he was "deeply sympathetic" to what happened to Yang, but "the political environment back then would not allow such action towards Central Government, especially the military leader Mr. Chiang".

 Kuo Kuan-ying (郭冠英), a New Party journalist who worked as a biographer of Zhang Xueliang and also a long-time critic of the Kuomintang, stated that "Xi'an Incident was an act of patriotism, and the KMT should actively heal that historical scar".

 Zhang Xueliang

 Yang's collaborator Zhang Xueliang was spared from execution due to his close friendship with Chiang Kai-shek's wife Soong Mei-ling, and was placed in house arrest for the next six decades until after the deaths of both Chiang and his son Chiang Ching-kuo.
 In early 1993, Zhang, who was released by Chiang Ching-kuo's successor Lee Teng-hui in 1990 and had since immigrated to Hawaii, told in an interview that he was the sole instigator of the Xi'an Incident and should bear full responsibility, with Yang merely being his accomplice.
-In November 25, 1993, Zhang faxed a commemoration to the 100th birthday of Yang, expressing deep sorrow and regret over Yang's death, citing that Yang was a "good man who wanted to be a willing patriot".
+On November 25, 1993, Zhang faxed a commemoration to the 100th birthday of Yang, expressing deep sorrow and regret over Yang's death, citing that Yang was a "good man who wanted to be a willing patriot".